 Cabify is available in Peru’s bigger cities.
 Just know that when choosing your vehicle category, premium is the only way to go.
 Normal will get you a pile of junk, luxury is the same pile of junk but it has possibly been washed in the last month, and premium will get you an ok car with working seat belts, something the other categories can only dream of.

-A few price examples: a taxi from Cusco to Ollantaytambo, something you will need on your way to Machu Picchu, will cost you USD 30–40.
-A taxi from Lima airport to Miraflores is USD 25, which is kind of a lot, but that’s to be expected since it’s an airport route.
-Within the city itself you won’t pay more than USD 4 to drive between the districts.
+A taxi from Lima airport to Miraflores is USD 20, which is kind of a lot, but that’s to be expected since it’s an airport route.
+Within Lima itself you’ll pay about USD 4 to drive between the districts, slightly more if you get caught in traffic.

 And now, it's a round of frequently asked questions!
 Because it seems driving in Peru is a hot topic and you can never be over-prepared for what awaits on the roads.